AdaCore/langkit-query-language/LKQL_scripts.rst

 formal parameter of an unconstrained packed array type, when the actual parameter is a component of a record subject to a representation clause.

-This LKQL script lists the occurences of the aforementioned issue.
+This LKQL script lists the occurrences of the aforementioned issue.

 `KP R517_023 test <https://github.com/geoffreycopin/langkit-query-language/tree/checker/testsuite/tests/checks/kp_R517_023>`_